 Followed in 1848 by members of the Mormon Battalion and a year later by the Gold Rush ’49ers, the Carson Route of the California Emigrant Road, now Highway 88, was the most heavily used road to California in those early years.

 However, it took silver, not gold, to bring settlement to Alpine County.
 Following the discovery of the Comstock Lode near Virginia City in 1859, thousands of prospectors swarmed into the eastern Sierra Nevada looking for riches.
-A year earlier, a group of Scandinavian men had discovered rich silver outcrops near Silver Creek and established the town of Silver Mountain
+A year earlier, a group of Scandinavian men had discovered rich silver outcrops near Silver Creek and established the town of Silver Mountain.

 Alpine County Data